Medicaid (Medical) Planning for Your Estate Plan

 If you have these benefits already, you are likely very aware of what you need to do to maintain the eligibility for them.
 However, your loved ones may not.
 This is why it is important for you to ensure they are aware of what your limitations are when it comes to your eligibility for benefits, making estate planning even more crucial.

 This brings us back to the reason for this article.
 How can your estate plan deal with these types of asset-based government benefits?
 The main vehicle that estate planning attorneys use is the special needs trust (sometimes referred to as a supplemental needs trust).
 This is a separate, irrevocable trust that names a spouse or loved one as the beneficiary who will receive the benefit of the trust’s assets but won’t have any control of them.
 The law looks at the trust assets as separate from their estate because they have zero control over what happens with them.
-However, it allows the assets to be used to enhance the care above the basics that Medicaid or Medical provides.
-The benefits are obvious if you have ever seen the type of care provided to Medicaid or Medical patients.
+However, it allows the assets to be used to enhance the care above the basics that Medicaid provides.
+The benefits are obvious if you have ever seen the type of care provided to Medicaid patients.

 The special needs trust can either be contained in your main trust agreement, which springs to life upon your death, or it can be its own stand-alone trust.
 The way the special needs trust is set up really depends on your needs and your estate planning attorney should customize it to fit what you need.